Kempsford CofE School are hosting an inspirational workshop with Amy Hillyard. Can you help us make it happen?

-Sports For Champions UK (CIC) in partnership with Kempsford CofE Primary School and the local community is running a fundraiser to support the school to replenish their budgets hard hit by Covid-19 and the lockdown.
+Sports For Champions UK (CIC) in partnership with Kempsford CofE Primary School and the local community are running a fundraiser to help support the mental and physical health of the pupils after the national lockdowns.

 Great news!
 Sports For Champions UK (CIC) will soon visit your school!
 Youth are invited to join a sponsored fitness circuit led by a Professional athlete, who will educate, enable, and empower participants with a view to inspire them as champions of tomorrow.

 While we’re not all athletically inclined we strongly encourage participation, because all youth have talent and require inspiration to pursue their dreams - whatever they may be!
 After 10 years of success, we can promise a highly memorable event!